-The Group and the Company plans to adopt the standard when it becomes effective in financial year ending 30 June 2019.
-The Group and the Company is currently performing a detailed assessment of the impact and quantifying the transitional adjustments on the financial statements.
+The Group plans to adopt the new standard when it becomes effective in financial year ending 30 June 2019 using the full retrospective approach.
+As a result, the Group will apply the changes in the accounting policies retrospectively to each reporting year presented.